Theobragstad/Hangman/README.md

 Ideas for future improvements:
 -multiple difficulty levels (number of guesses/hints, word difficulties)
 -reduce the number of variables used in the game
--fix hint issue
+-fix minor hint issue
--fix guess count issue
+-fix minor guess count issue